kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 there is no translation, just copying key-value pairs.

-Kubelet will receive the information about available QoS-class resources (the types of reqources and their classes) from the runtime over the CRI API (new Resources field in [RuntimeStatus](#runtimestatus) message).
+Kubelet will receive the information about available QoS-class resources (the types of resources and their classes) from the runtime over the CRI API (new Resources field in [RuntimeStatus](#runtimestatus) message).
 The kubelet updates the new QOSResources field in [NodeStatus](#nodestatus) accordingly, making QoS-class resources on the node visible to users and the kube-scheduler.